 If you’re the kind of rider who loves a gin & tonic handed to you after a day in the saddle while your horse is whisked away to be untacked, you’ll prefer our higher-end rides such as those in Kenya, Botswana, Ireland, Sumba and Spain.
 On these holidays, you do not lift a finger from start to finish.

-Or if you’re comfortable with a swag underneath a canopy of stars, or setting up a tent at the end of a day’s riding, then you’ll love our more rustic rides such as the Big Horn Cattle Drive in the US, Khovsgol & Arhangay Rides in Mongolia, The Sahara Ride in Morocco and the Wilderness Expedition in Iceland.
+Or if you’re comfortable with a swag underneath a canopy of stars, or setting up a tent at the end of a day’s riding, then you’ll love our more rustic rides such as the Big Horn Cattle Drive in the US, Khovsgol & Arhangay Rides in Mongolia and The Sahara Ride in Morocco.

 Whatever tickles your fancy, be it luxury, simplicity or something in between, you’ll find plenty of appealing rides.